Uncle Sam-I-Am: Dr. Seuss’s Private Snafu

 As you may realize, Snafu tends to be more provocative than a typical cartoon, especially by 1943 standards.
 Geisel and his team believed that scantily dressed women, mild foul language, and sexual innuendoes would help keep soldier’s attention.
 Because the Snafu series was only intended for Army personnel, producers could avoid traditional censorship.

 Additionally, the cartoons often have negative depictions of the Japanese.
 While it is hard to condone the racist images from a modern perspective, the cartoons attempted to unite soldiers against a common enemy in order to instill basic army knowledge.
-While modern scholars can debate whether the means justified the ends, most accounts show that the Snafu cartoons were well-received at the time.
+While modern scholars can debate whether the ends justified the means, most accounts show that the Snafu cartoons were well-received at the time.

 Between 1943 and 1946, there were a total of 28 Snafu cartoons.
 They would be the last black and white cartoons produced by Warner Brothers Studios.
 During this time, Geisel also developed a life long friendship with Chuck Jones.
 Jones would later go on to produce the classic adaptation of Geisel’s book, How the Grinch Stole Christmas!